Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 Here’s where most people fall short.
 They do the inner work and gain insights, but then they stop.
 Insight without action is useless.

 You’ve got to take radical action to resolve these conflicts, whether it’s setting boundaries, having tough conversations, or making a bold change in your life—move.
-Action bridges where you are and where you want to be.
+Action bridges the gap between where you are and where you want to be.

 Step 5: Maintain and Evolve